 2.1.
 Contractual subrogation

-Contractual subrogation arises from its written contract between an insurance company and its policyholder.
+Contractual subrogation arises from the written insurance contract between an insurance company and its policyholder.
 In these cases, the parties spell out the unique terms of their subrogation agreement in the contract.
 Furthermore, the terms apply only to the named insurance company and policyholder in the contract.

 Common examples of contractual subrogation include collision insurance.
 Scroll down to section 3 for more information.